 Esther J. Cepeda writes two columns weekly for a national newspaper syndication with The Washington Post Writers Group.
 For information on how to purchase her columns for publication, please contact: email@example.com

 Interested in reading about Esther as both the subject of articles and an expert source?
 Please go to her media archive located here where you can view clips by type and category.

-FTC Disclosure statement
+FTC Disclosure Statement:

 Esther J. Cepeda is an opinion journalist and expert on the issues of U.S. Hispanics/Latinos.
-She writes three columns a week for the Washington Post Writers Group and is also a marketing/communications expert, social media strategist and coach, and public speaker.
+She writes two columns a week for the Washington Post Writers Group and is also a marketing/communications expert, social media strategist and coach, and public speaker.

 Born and raised on the North Side of Chicago, Esther J. Cepeda started writing before her scribbles adequately conveyed her musings.
 She attended Lane Technical High School then went on to Southern Illinois University, earning a Bachelor's degree in journalism with minors in music and psychology.

 After being awarded a full scholarship to the Medill School of Journalism at Northwestern University, she studied Integrated Marketing Communications there before going into direct marketing and public relations for a variety of Chicago companies.

 In 2002 Ms. Cepeda began teaching as a bilingual teacher in low-income grammar and high schools in the suburbs of Chicago while working toward a Master's degree in Special Education from Roosevelt University.

 Before joining the Chicago Sun-Times in 2006, then becoming Chicago's first Latino metro columnist, Ms. Cepeda wrote about national and local politics and social issues for Illinois newspapers and magazines across the country.
 She wrote a weekly column for the Sun-Times until February 2012.